mulesoft-catalyst/hashicorp-vault-connector/README.md

 [2]: https://www.testcontainers.org/features/configuration/

-## Docker container with Vault initiated and unsealed with two secrets added.
-Adapted from here.
-Also here there is a postman collection.
+## How to spin up a docker container with a Vault instance initiated and unsealed with two secrets added.
+Adapted from [here] (https://www.melvinvivas.com/secrets-management-using-docker-hashicorp-vault/).

 * Create folders
   * ``` mkdir -p /Users/<your_user>/Documents/mydata/vault/config```